 And it'll be as if I had given you, instead of stars, a lot of tiny bells that know how to laugh...

 Antoine de Saint-Exupéry, The Little Prince

 ACKNOWLEDGEMENTS

-To my advisor, Jim Fuller: thank you for listening to all of my bad ideas.
-Thank you for just the right combination of honest advice and unwavering support.
+To my doctoral advisor, Jim Fuller: thank you for listening to all of my bad ideas (of which I generated a lethally high flux).